GorataB/Data-Visualisation---Prosper-Loan-Data/README.md

 >
 > I'm interested in factors that affect loan status **(LoanStatus)**, which is a nominal categorical variable.
 I expect numeric variables like **BorrowerRate** and **DebtToIncomeRatio** (DtI), and categorical variables like **EmploymentStatus** and **IncomeRange** and to be strong determinants of loan status.
 Though variables like **IncomeVerifiable** (categorical) and **Recommendations** (numeric) will not have as direct an influence, I expect them to be useful predictors of whether an individual will clear their loan.
 >
-> I will first perform exploratory analysis, followed by explanatory analysis on Slide Deck.
+> I will first perform exploratory analysis, followed by explanatory analysis on a slide deck.

 ## Files